Best Life Alert Alternatives for 2025 (No Contracts)

 Cost of LifeFone versus Life Alert

 Without upgrades, you'll save around $20 per month with LifeFone versus Life Alert.
 You save on equipment costs, too.
-Life Alert's lowest equipment price is $95—you can get LifeFone equipment for nothing.
-The only up-front fee you need to pay is shipping, starting around $17 for standard, ground shipping.
+Life Alert's lowest equipment price is $95, whereas you can get LifeFone equipment for nothing.
+The only up-front fee you need to pay is shipping, which starts around $17 for standard ground shipping.

-Plus, included with every LifeFone system you get a free lifetime warranty, free low-battery button replacements, and free spouse coverage.
-And, LifeFone has been in business for 47 years—3 years longer than Life Alert.3
+Plus, included with every LifeFone system you get a free lifetime warranty, free low-battery button replacements, a price lock guarantee, and free spouse coverage.
+And, LifeFone has been in business for 47 years — three years longer than Life Alert.3

 Learn more in our full LifeFone review.